 Meridian’s academic structure gives students the flexibility to navigate the University’s curricular architecture in ways that match their passions, professional goals, and other life commitments.

-The structure is designed to serve a diverse student body who live around the globe, have varied cultural and clinical visions for their careers, and are at different stages in their professional journey.
+The structure is designed to serve a diverse student body, who live around the globe, have varied cultural and clinical visions for their careers, and are at different stages in their professional journey.

 Students enroll in a degree program, can elect a concentration, and register for one or multiple courses each quarter.
-In addition to core courses for the specific degree program and anchor courses that represent the transformative learning intent of Meridian’s curriculum, students select elective courses that align with their Meridian concentration, background, and career path.
+In addition to core courses for the specific degree program and anchor courses that represent the Transformative Learning intent of Meridian’s curriculum, students select elective courses that align with their Meridian concentration, background, and career path.

-Meridian’s hybrid learning format combines online courses with onsite weeklong residential labs.
-The hybrid learning format is designed to enable students to pursue their graduate education at a flexible pace, combining asynchronous coursework via the University’s custom social learning platform, Pivot, live course video calls with faculty, synchronous student community engagement, and one-week residential labs.
-By combining innovative online education methodologies with rich video calls and deep residential connections, the hybrid format enables students to contribute locally and perceive globally.
+Meridian’s hybrid learning format combines online courses with weeklong onsite labs.
+The hybrid learning format is designed to enable students to pursue their graduate education at a flexible pace, combining asynchronous coursework via the University’s custom social learning platform, Pivot, live course video calls with faculty, synchronous student community engagement, and one-week onsite labs.
+By combining innovative online education methodologies with rich video calls and deep onsite connections, the hybrid format enables students to contribute locally and perceive globally.

 Each quarter, students take one or multiple seven-week online courses.
 This schedule provides students with time between quarters to rest, engage, and prepare.
-Additionally, students attend at least two weeklong onsite residential labs per academic year.
-Labs run Monday through Friday throughout the year, with residential labs taking place at Meridian’s Bay Area Center and other globally distributed locations.
+Additionally, students attend at least two weeklong onsite labs per academic year.
+Labs run Monday through Friday throughout the year, with onsite labs taking place at Meridian’s Bay Area Center and other globally distributed locations.

 In Meridian's online learning format, students can complete 100% of their coursework degree requirements online.
-Virtual labs are also available for students who choose not to travel to residential labs.
+Online labs are also available for students who choose not to travel to onsite labs.
 Students can select lab dates, locations, and formats based on their personal circumstances and professional aspirations